feathersjs/feathers/readme.md

 ### find

 `find(params, callback)` retrieves a list of all resources from the service.
-Ideally use `params.query` for things like filtering and paging so that REST calls like `todo?status=completed&user=10` work right out of the box.
+SocketIO parameters will be passed as `params.query` to the service.

 __REST__